doverh/TECH-HIRE-Homework/README.md

 Getting Started

-    1. Add Ruby to your computer - https://www.ruby-lang.org/en/downloads/ .
+   1 .
+Make sure you have Ruby on your computer https://www.ruby-lang.org/en/downloads/
    2. Clone this repository.
    3. Run the file with command: ruby "file.rb"